zenozaga/do-apps-rust-example-db/README.md

 ## Follow the Tutorial

-Follow the tutorial to make your own app at dev.to
+[Follow this tutorial](https://dev.to/davidedelpapa/digital-ocean-app-platform-hackathon-using-not-natively-supported-platforms-rust-rocket-55og) to make your own app at [dev.to](https://dev.to/davidedelpapa/)

 ## Deleting the App